- Tue 30 October 2018

 As I've pointed out, with this setup both factors are mandatory in order to decrypt your device.
 If you lose either the password or the YubiKey, you will no longer be able to access your data.
 It is hence a good idea to have a backup plan.
 Two safety measures you might consider are

-• print out $KEY and keep it in a save place (if you know the passphrase, you can always just type it)
+and keep it in a save place (if you know the passphrase, you can always just type it) - use a second YubiKey for the same procedure

 If you decide to add a second YubiKey you can have a look at this script.
 It follows almost the same procedure we just used to add the first YubiKey, except that it will add the key to an already encrypted device.
 The script will require minor adjustments to suit your individual needs, as documented in the comments.